 The MSRB owes its existence to the instability and fallibility of the municipal securities market.
 While it hasn’t made municipal bonds or notes completely devoid of risk, it’s provided important protections for investors.

 The group continues to engage and educate investors, students and the general public on the fair practices and impact of municipal bond markets.
 As updates to its EMMA online database continues, the MSRB continues to be an invaluable resource for anyone looking to understand municipal bonds.

 - Wondering if municipal bonds are right for your portfolio?
 You might want to talk to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are many different types of bonds out there.
 If municipal bonds don’t turn out to be a good fit for your portfolio, SmartAsset’s step-by-step guide to buying bonds may help you determine which bonds are right for you and how to find them.

 Photo credit: ©iStock.com/Pears2295, ©iStock.com/baona, ©iStock.com/courtneyk